Xi Aquilae: Properties

 This star has an apparent visual magnitude of 4.722, which, according to the Bortle Dark-Sky scale, is bright enough to be viewed with the naked eye from dark suburban skies.
-The orbital motion of the Earth causes this star to undergo an annual parallax shift of 17.77 milliarcseconds.
-From this measurement, the distance to this star can be determined, yielding an estimate of approximately 184 light-years with a 2% margin of error.
+The orbital motion of the Earth causes this star to undergo an annual parallax shift of 17.51 milliarcseconds.
+From this measurement, the distance to this star can be determined, yielding an estimate of approximately 186 light-years with an error of 1 light year.
 The magnitude of the star is diminished by 0.09 from the extinction caused by interstellar gas and dust.

-The spectrum of this star is considered a standard example of the stellar classification G9.5 IIIb, where the G9.5 means that it belongs to the category of G-type stars while the luminosity class of IIIb indicates that, at an estimated age of nearly five billion years, is an evolved star that has reached the giant stage.
+The spectrum of this star is considered a standard example of the stellar classification G9.5 IIIb, where the G9.5 means that it belongs to the category of G-type stars while the luminosity class of IIIb indicates that, at an estimated age of nearly one billion year, is an evolved star that has reached the giant stage.
 It is in the red clump, meaning it is generating energy through the fusion of helium into carbon at its core.

-Xi Aquilae has an estimated 116% of the Sun's mass, while its outer atmosphere has expanded to more than ten times the radius of the Sun.
-It is radiating 49 times the Sun's luminosity at an effective temperature of 4841 K, giving it the golden-hued glow of a G-type star.
+Xi Aquilae has an estimated 174% of the Sun's mass.
+Its size has been measured using interferometry at the Navy Precision Optical Interferometer, which yields a radius 10.17 times that of the Sun.
+It is radiating 58.5 times the Sun's luminosity at an effective temperature of 4841 K, giving it the golden-hued glow of a G-type star.
 The possibility of a binary stellar companion can be ruled out based upon observations with the CHARA array.